• Almería to Rioja 15km

 May the hand of God protect us.

-She was quite moved by that and held onto us as she prayed for us also.
+She was quite moved by that and held onto us tightly as she prayed for us also.
 We set off, and she walked with us part of the way, then waved us goodbye.

+The camino was well signposted, and we had no problem following the route.
+The first half was actually through the city, and the only real problem we encountered was preventing Ken from stopping at every café.
 Until we reached the very edge of the city, we had been walking on tarmac, not my favourite thing, but it allowed for a good pace.
 We did actually stop for coffee on the edge of the city.
 Once we entered the countryside our problems started.

 The camino soon came off the road and entered a dried up river bed - the first of many.
-The walking became much more difficult as the ground became less solid underfoot.
-It was a lot like walking on deep sand, very tiring.
+The walking became much more difficult as the ground became less solid underfoot, it was mostly crushed gravel but quite deep in places.
+It was a lot like walking on a sandy beach, and was very tiring, so, we were quite exhausted by the time we got to Rioja and reached the albergue.
+I phoned the number we had been given and got the pin code for the key safe.